 Software Engineer job vacancy

-You’ll become an integral member of a close-knit team devoted to the development of a software platform responsible for management and optimisation of flexible electrical loads in domestic installations.
-This means large-scale, real-time communications with Internet of Things devices; insightful data analysis using cutting-edge processing techniques and learning; a focus on data and operational security; and engineering standards centred on quality, availability, and resilience.
+You’ll become an integral member of a close-knit team focused on the development of a software platform responsible for management and optimisation of flexible electrical loads in domestic installations.
+This means large-scale, real-time communications with Internet of Things devices; insightful data analysis using cutting-edge processing techniques and learning; an emphasis on data and operational security; while upholding our engineering principles of quality and resilience.

-Our work frequently takes us in exciting new directions, moving from new technologies to new applications of existing ones.
-You’ll get the opportunity to work with the latest devices, from battery storage to electric vehicle chargers, finding ways to optimise their operation and empower owners to benefit from their own flexibility.
+Our work frequently takes us in exciting new directions, whether using new technologies or finding new applications for existing technologies.
+You’ll get the opportunity to work with the latest energy devices including battery storage, electric vehicle chargers, and next-generation heat pump systems.
+You’ll be finding ways to optimise for lower carbon and energy costs, while empowering owners to benefit from their own flexibility.

-Your focus will be on developing brand new features on top of a modern Software-as-a-Service platform.
-You’ll work on reactive data pipelines, APIs and optimisation algorithms.
-The functionality you deliver will run in a cloud environment, utilising containerisation and serverless technologies to deliver a highly available and resilient solution to our customers.
+Your job will be developing brand new features on top of a modern Software-as-a-Service platform.
+You’ll work on reactive data pipelines, APIs, and optimisation algorithms.
+The functionality you deliver will run in a cloud environment, utilising containerised and serverless technologies to deliver a highly available and resilient solution to our customers.

 Your day-to-day responsibilties